sanila2007/feedback-bot/README.md

 ## ⚠️ Warning
-<pre>This is under GNU General Public License v3.0.
-Therefore changing the code is NOT ALLOWED!!
+This is under GNU General Public License v3.0.
+Therefore changing the code is NOT ALLOWED!!<br>
-You are free to use this code in any of your projects, but you MUST include the following in your README.md (Copy & paste)</pre>
+You are free to use this code in any of your projects, but you MUST include the following in your README.md (Copy & paste)<br>

 ```
 ## 💡 Credits